-Expressive and flavourful white wines like Chardonnay, Riesling or Gewürztraminer pair up best with Turkey as they match the weight of Turkey while imparting refreshing fruity flavours.
+Expressive white wines like Chardonnay, Riesling or Gewürztraminer go best with Turkey as they match the weight of Turkey while imparting refreshing fruity flavours.
 For red wine, light and fruity wines low in tannin like Beaujolais and Pinot Noir pair best with Turkey as they won’t overwhelm the subtle flavours of the meat.

 Most of us in North America tend to only eat Turkey at Thanksgiving or Christmas, followed up by a week’s worth of Turkey Soup and sandwiches.
 The pairings below apply mainly to Holiday Turkey feasts, however, I also cover Turkey Sandwiches and Turkey Sausages as these dishes are a popular enough to be eaten all year long.
 (I know I certainly eat a lot of cold Turkey sandwiches when I need to grab something quick)